 Stamp duty calculator

-Until March 31st, 2021 in the UK, you will pay no Stamp Duty Land Tax on the purchase of your main property, up to a value of £500,000.
-The Invezz stamp duty calculator lets you determine the savings you stand to realise from that relaxation in the law, and what it will mean for your budget.
+The Invezz stamp duty calculator lets you determine how much stamp duty you need to pay on property purchases, and what it will mean for your budget.
 Keep reading to see how our stamp duty calculator works.

 To calculate the impact of paying vs. not paying stamp duty, follow these steps: